 Ann Clow's Painting and Artwork Galleries

-Clow was the artist chosen to create a piece as a fundraiser for “Dreams Take Flight,” which is a national volunteer charitable organization dedicated to providing a trip of a lifetime to special children to Disney World.
+Clow was asked to create a large painting in a Disney theme, as a 2015 fundraiser for “Dreams Take Flight” which is a non-profit group that gives children a trip of a life time, to go to Disney World.

-She feels that in return for the artistic gifts that have been bestowed on her, she donates a percentage of her sales to the local food bank.
+Clow feels that in return for the gifts that have been bestowed on her, she donates a percentage of her sales to the local food bank.